 The Renewable Transport Fuel Obligation (RTFO) is the Government's policy to reduce greenhouse gas emissions from fuel by providing incentives for sustainable fuels.
-To encourage investment in fuels manufactured from wastes and residues in line with the UK's long-term strategic new fuels' target was set as part of the RTFO from 2019.
+To encourage investment in fuels manufactured from wastes and residues in line with the UK's long-term strategic needs, a 'developmentuels' target was set as part of the RTFO from 2019.
 This includes sustainable aviation fuels.
-The RTFO only extends to 2032 at present. ds, a 'development
+The RTFO only extends to 2032 at present.